jameshfisher/jameshfisher.com/_posts/2017-04-28-what-is-a-core-image-sampler.md

 ---
-title: "What are samples in a Core Image kernel?"
+title: What are samples in a Core Image kernel?
+tags: []
 ---

 Here's a Core Image kernel which swaps the red and green components of an image: